Skip to content

 }

 The primary video component.
-Subscribes to an H.264 stream over Zenoh, decodes using the WebCodecs API, and renders frames to a canvas.
+Subscribes to an H.264 stream, decodes using the WebCodecs API, and renders frames to a canvas.
 Streams are ref-counted internally so navigating away and back does not cause a reconnect.

 The stream automatically sends resize hints to the robot encoder so it only encodes at the resolution the viewer needs.